Engee documentation

 Out[0]:

-We see how the bit sequences look like when sampling the high, middle and low bits of the bit grid at different block settings.
+We can see what the bit sequences look like when sampling the highest, middle, and lowest bits of the bit grid at different block settings.

 Conclusion

-We have demonstrated how the Extract Bits block works in conjunction with Integer To Bit Conversion.
-Thus we have shown how masking of integers works and how we can get only selected bits at the output by forming a short new sequence from them.
+We have demonstrated the operation of the block Extract Bits in conjunction with Integer To Bit Conversion.
+Thus, we showed how masking integers works and how you can get only selected bits at the output, forming a short new sequence from them.

-Along with Bus and Mux this is another method that allows you to send many signals over one signal line.
-But, of course, this is not the only or main application of this block.
+Along with Bus and Mux This is another method that allows you to send many signals over a single signal line.
+But, of course, this is not the only and not the main application of this block.